 Subversion is a modern version control tool with a large and rapidly expanding user base.
-For a summary of its main features please refer to chapter 1 of the book Version Control with Subversion.
+For a summary of its main features please refer to the What is Subversion? section in the Version Control with Subversion book.

 Subversion is a generalised tool which can be used in lots of different ways.
 This makes some day-to-day tasks more complex than they need be.
 FCM defines a simplified process and appropriate naming conventions.
 It then adds a layer on top of Subversion to provide a natural interface which is specifically tailored to this process.
 Where appropriate it simply makes use of the command line tools provided by Subversion.
 However, in other cases it provides significant additional functionality, for example: